 Can we judge a program's efficiency by its judging process?
 Of course.
 The judging process is an essential part of a successful program, yet a tricky one.
 Judges are usually busy people, they expect to give their input the easiest and most straightforward way.
 Even if you are managing a program with a high volume of entries, or one that needs an extensive evaluation process.
 You can still manage it efficiently with a hassle free judging process, given the right process and suitable tools.

 Here are 4 tips to make the judging process a piece of cake for reviewers and an efficient process for your team.

 Before assigning applications to judges, conduct an initial filtration step to filter out poor entries.
 Irrelevant and incomplete entries are not worth the judges time, so it is better to have someone on your team directly disqualify them.
 This step should not be time consuming, rather it can be a quick screening to check the replies on certain questions and make sure they are not just dummy text or irrelevant paragraphs.
 Just make sure they are good enough to be assigned to judges.

-With Untap Compete , you can directly disqualify entries on the submissions page.
+On Untap , you can directly disqualify entries on the submissions page.
 Those entries are moved to a "disqualified through initial screening" folder, so you can keep track of the numbers or get back to them later anytime.